N F C Cachemaille-Day

 P O Chapman

-Paul O Chapman designed glass for Cox and Barnard (see below) and commissions by him dating from between 1955 and 1978 are to be found.
+Paul O Chapman designed glass for Cox and Barnard of Hove (see below) and works by him dating from between 1955 and 1978 are to be found.
 The lists of SMGP members show him at various addresses in Brighton and Hove during the same period.
-He appears to have been a freelance since during the 1950s he was also designing glass for the Lancaster firm of Abbott and Co.
-A Paul Chapman, who had a studio in Brighton around 2010 may be the same, but there has been no record of recent work.
+He appears to have been a freelance artist and it is reasonable to assume that he is the same as the designer working in the 1950s for the Lancaster firm of Abbott and Co.
+From the dates a Paul Chapman with a studio in Brighton around 2010 could just be the same, but there has been no record of later work.

 J S Chapple